ab9mamun/emil-website/content/authors/shovito-barua-soumma/_index.md

 ---
 ## About Me

-I am a Ph.D. candidate at Arizona State University.
+I am a Ph.D. candidate in Biomedical Informatics and Data Science at Arizona State University, where I am also pursuing a concurrent M.S. in Computer Science.
+Previously I earned an M.S. in Biomedical Informatics and Data Science from the same institution.
 I work as a Graduate Research Associate at Embedded Machine Intelligence Lab (EMIL) under the supervision of Dr. Hassan Ghasemzadeh.
-My research topics include machine learning, mHealth, health monitoring system development and human behaviour modeling.
 I received my B.S. in Computer Science and Engineering from Bangladesh University of Engineering & Technology (BUET) in 2022.
-Visit my website [here](https://www.shovitobarua.com/).
+My research topics include explainable AI, digital Health, health monitoring system development, optimizing deep learning models for time-series data and human behavior modeling, with an emphasis on label-efficient and power-aware systems for disease monitoring and clinical decision support.

+ My works have been published in BSN'25, BHI'25, AAAI'25, EMBC'25, Sensors Journal, and I have multiple journal and conference submissions under review.
+Visit my website at [shovitobarua.com](https://www.shovitobarua.com/).